FRodrigues42/wrecking-pila/README.md

 **NOT Ironman Compatible**

-Any sugestions or questions feel free to ask!
+Any suggestions or questions feel free to ask!

 ## Notes

 If you use this mod you are forced to use my decision to exploit **taxes**.
 Because the base game does not give a way for mods to find if a province was exploited or not.

-**Exploiting sailors and manpower are unchanged.**
+**Sailors and manpower exploitation is unchanged.**

 ## Road map